vxcontrol/rancher-catalog/templates/route53/0/README.md

 * Skip Traffic Policy records when traversing zone
 * Fixed an issue where modifying an environment name was not being updated
+* Added CNAME records for linked Service to some Load Balancer Service

 #### Usage